korintic/AdobePhotoshopScripts/README.md

 ### UngroupNested

 Simple script that ungroups layers from nested groups inside the selected group and deletes the empty groups.

 ---

+### SetTextLayerContent

+This script updates contents of text layers in the active document based on the contents of the selected JSON file.
+The script prompts an open dialog for the user to select a JSON file.
+Then it matches the keys from the JSON object to text layer names and updates those layers contents with the corresponding value pairs.

+---